 Students will be screened at each registration period according to the eligibility criteria in section five.
-The presentation of the early college form will provide physical evidence validated by a secondary school official of eligibility including cumulative high school GPA and ongoing college GPA requirements.
-Students may not change from dual enrollment to concurrent enrollment status after the close of the College schedule adjustment period (drop/add) each term.
-Courses dropped during the drop/add term do not appear on students transcripts.
-Withdrawal under the terms outlined in this agreement will be recorded on the college transcript.
+The Dual Enrollment Registration Form with signature approval by a secondary school official will confirm eligibility, including cumulative high school GPA and ongoing college GPA requirements.
+Courses dropped during the schedule adjustment period (drop/add) do not appear on students' transcripts.
+Withdrawal from a course under the terms outlined in this agreement will be recorded on the college transcript.

-Students enrolling in the college courses under this program will have all of the rights and responsibilities associated with such enrollments.
+Students enrolling in the college course under this program will have all of the rights and responsibilities associated with such enrollments.
 Students in dual classes must abide by local school policies if the class is held in district school.
 Their admission to the College will be limited to dual enrollment classes until such time as they become eligible for unconditional admission or another special enrollment category.
 When/if students in this program become unconditionally admitted to the College or admitted under some other special enrollment category, they will be assessed the standard registration and lab/special tuition fees.

-Student Rights and Responsibilities
+Student's Rights and Responsibilities

-All students are considered college students and are required to abide by the College Student Handbook http://catalog.nwfsc.edu/content.php?catoid=19&navoid=4467.
+All students are considered college students and are required to abide by the College Student Handbook: https://catalog.nwfsc.edu/content.php?catoid=27&navoid=8930.
 Dual enrollment students may be withdrawn from a class for disruptive behavior and may become ineligible to participate in the dual enrollment program.